One of the most common challenges Business Owners face is delegating. Is this something that you can relate to?

 Do you find it hard to let go is because you’re worried that standards will slip, or things won’t get done on time?
 It’s only natural to feel apprehensive, however something’s got to give though right?
 When a decision is made to outsource, it’s important to know what you’re going to be outsourcing, you’ll probably thinking “well obviously…” but you’ll be surprised on the amount of people that are unclear on this.

-Figure out what is taking up most of your time vs priority - this will enable you to create an action plan ready for your new delegate (download my FREE worksheet to help you make a list)
+- Figure out what is taking up most of your time vs priority – this will enable you to create an action plan ready for your new delegate.
+You can come back to this list as and when you feel inspired to.

 3) Try to be open.